Michael Connelly: Early career

-After graduating from the University of Florida in 1980, Connelly got a job as a crime beat writer at the Daytona Beach News Journal, where he worked for almost two years until he went to the Fort Lauderdale News and Sun-Sentinel in 1981.
+After graduating from the University of Florida in 1980, Connelly got a job as a crime beat writer at the Daytona Beach News-Journal, where he worked for almost two years until he went to the Fort Lauderdale News and Sun-Sentinel in 1981.
 There, he covered the crime beat during the South Florida cocaine wars.
-He stayed with the paper for a few years and in 1986, he and two other reporters spent several months interviewing survivors of the 1985 Delta Flight 191 plane crash, which story earned Connelly a place as a finalist for the Pulitzer Prize.
+He stayed with the paper for a few years and in 1986 he and two other reporters spent several months interviewing survivors of the 1985 Delta Flight 191 plane crash, which story earned Connelly a place as a finalist for the Pulitzer Prize.
 The honor also brought Connelly a job as a crime reporter at the Los Angeles Times.
-He moved to California in 1987 with his wife Linda McCaleb, whom he met while in college and married in April 1984.
+He moved to California in 1987 with his wife, Linda McCaleb, whom he had met while in college and married in April 1984.

 After moving to Los Angeles, Connelly went to see High Tower Court where Raymond Chandler's character Philip Marlowe had lived (in his 1942 novel The High Window), and Robert Altman had used for his film The Long Goodbye (1973).
 Connelly got the manager of the building to promise to phone him if the apartment ever became available.
-Ten years later, the manager tracked Connelly down, and Connelly decided to rent the place.
+Ten years later the manager tracked Connelly down and Connelly decided to rent the place.
 This apartment served as a place to write for several years.

-After three years at the Los Angeles Times, Connelly wrote his first published novel, The Black Echo (1992), after previously writing two unfinished novels that he did not attempt to get published.
-He sold The Black Echo to Little, Brown to be published in 1992 and won the Mystery Writers of America's Edgar Award for best first novel.
+After three years at the Los Angeles Times Connelly wrote his first published novel, The Black Echo (1992), after previously writing two unfinished novels that he did not attempt to get published.
+He sold The Black Echo to Little, Brown to be published in 1992 and won the Mystery Writers of America's Edgar Award for Best first Novel.
 The book is partly based on a true crime and is the first one featuring Connelly's primary recurring character, Los Angeles Police Department Detective Hieronymus "Harry" Bosch, a man who, according to Connelly, shares few similarities with the author himself.
 Connelly named Bosch after the Dutch painter Hieronymus Bosch, known for his paintings full of sin and redemption, such as the painting Hell, a copy of which hangs on the office wall behind Connelly's computer.
 Connelly describes his own work as a big canvas with all the characters of his books floating across it as currents on a painting.
 Sometimes they are bound to collide, creating cross currents.
 This is something that Connelly creates by bringing back characters from previous books and letting them play a part in books written five or six years after first being introduced.

-Connelly went on to write three more novels about Detective Bosch — The Black Ice (1993), The Concrete Blonde (1994), and The Last Coyote (1995) — before quitting his job as a reporter to write full-time.
+Connelly went on to write three more novels about Detective Bosch—The Black Ice (1993), The Concrete Blonde (1994) and The Last Coyote (1995)—before quitting his job as a reporter to write full time.